Agriculture

 • Haryana and Gujarat government have been offering incentives and grants to farmers for planting dragon fruits.

-Frequently Asked Questions on How to Set Up a Dragon Fruit Farm in India – Process, Economics and Schemes
+Frequently Asked Questions On How to Set Up a Dragon Fruit Farm in India – Process, Economics and Schemes

 1. Is dragon fruit farming profitable?